Data Science on a Chromebook: How to run Jupyter, Python, & R locally in ChromeOS

 4. Setup a conda environment & install Jupyter

 To get conda running you’ll want to enter into the base environment by executing source /opt/miniconda3/bin/activate.
-At this point in my personal workflow, I add that command to the end of my local ~/.bashrc file, which activates conda everytime I open the Terminal app.
 Also, not to get too far into conda-ception, but I will usually add a sub-environment within my base conda which I find easier to manage.
 This can be done, along with activating the sub-environment and adding the conda-forge distribution channel, using the commands below:

 Note you may also need to install some Linux packages using apt-get to get this working properly.
 Look at any error codes you get when trying to run R; they usually tell you which packages are missing.